 About the Music Department

-The department is one of many organizations on campus that sponsors concerts, both student concerts and visiting artists, such as the Hawthorne String Quartet, and artists-in-residence at Boston College.
+The department is one of many organizations on campus that sponsors concerts, both student concerts and visiting artists, such as the Hawthorne String Quartet and artists-in-residence at Boston College.

-Finally you can find information about various performing groups, whether part of the Music department, the Bands Program, the Irish Studies Program, or the a cappella groups and cultural clubs overseen by the Office of the Dean for Student Development.
+Finally, you can find information about various performing groups, whether part of the Music department, the Bands Program, the Irish Studies Program or the a cappella groups and cultural clubs overseen by the Office of the Dean for Student Development.

 The department was founded in 1989 by the late Dean of the College of Arts and Sciences, J. Robert Barth, S.J.
 Our program offers a Bachelor of Arts in music and numbers around 40 music majors and 60 music minors.
-Majors and minors are required to take courses in theory/composition, the history of the Western art tradition, and cross-cultural studies.
+Majors and minors are required to take courses in theory and composition, the history of the Western art tradition and cross-cultural studies.
 Majors may use their electives to gain added experience in any of these areas or in performance.
 Our students pursue the degree for various reasons, either to satisfy their love of music, or with the intent to continue in graduate studies in a professional capacity.

 Many of our majors are double majors.
-Our students with serious music career interests have gone on to graduate programs in performance, music education, composition, ethnomusicology, and musicology.
+Our students with serious music career interests have gone on to graduate programs in performance, music education, composition, ethnomusicology and musicology.

-Learn more about the Music department admission process.
+Learn more about the Music Department admission process.